jonycheung/deadsimple-less-watch-compiler/README.md

 Dead Simple LESS CSS Watch Compiler
 ===================

 A command that watches folders(and subfolders) for file changes and automatically compile the less css files into css.
 This is a file system watcher and compiler.
+It also keep track of a dependency tree and recompiles the parent if an imported (child) LESS file is changed.

 Parts of this script is modified from Mikeal Rogers's watch script (https://github.com/mikeal/watch)